 Regulus is developing single-stranded oligonucleotides, which are chemically synthesized chains of nucleotides that are mirror images of specific target microRNAs.
 We incorporate proprietary chemical modifications to enhance drug properties such as potency, stability and tissue distribution.
 We refer to these chemically modified oligonucleotides as anti-miRs.
 Each anti-miR is designed to bind with and inhibit a specific microRNA target that is up-regulated in a cell and that is involved in the disease state.
 In binding to the microRNA, anti-miRs correct the dysregulation and return diseased cells to their healthy state.
 We have demonstrated therapeutic benefits of our anti-miRs in at least 20 different preclinical models of human diseases.
-Regulus is currently optimizing anti-miRs in five distinct programs, both independently and with our strategic alliance partners, AstraZeneca, GlaxoSmithKline and Sanofi.
+Regulus is currently optimizing anti-miRs in several distinct programs, both independently and with our strategic alliance partners, AstraZeneca, GlaxoSmithKline and Sanofi.

 “We have identified microRNA signatures in several different models of fibrotic disease.
 These data suggest that microRNAs drive the pathogenesis of fibrotic disease.”

 Director of Pharmacology

 Fibrosis is the harmful build-up of excessive fibrous tissue leading to scarring and ultimately the loss of organ function.
 Fibrosis can affect any tissue and organ system, and is most common in the heart, liver, lung, peritoneum, and kidney.
 The fibrotic scar tissue is made up of extracellular matrix proteins such as type I collagen, proteoglycans and fibronectin.
 Regulus has identified several microRNAs that are dysregulated in fibrosis.